 The filter will be saved in the my custom filters tab of the search/filter sidebar.

-When viewing the community wall of any account or source you can select the filter to apply the same restrictions to that community.
-The restrictions that were saved with the filter are visible in the breadcrumb bar, for example:
+When viewing the community wall of any account or source (audience uploaded to connect, created in the audience manager in connect, or sent to connect from Insights) you can select the filter to apply the same restrictions to that community.
+The restrictions that were saved with the filter are visible in the filter bar, for example:

 You can modify the restrictions by returning to the influence and activity filters and demographic filters of the search/filter sidebar and use the sliders to change the range you have saved.
 The changes take effect in real time.